TWUOnline/LDRS663/_pages/course-overview.md

 3. apply intercultural competencies in coaching learners in transformational blended learning environments;
 4. evaluate the quality of feedback in light of evidence-based research
 5. evaluate interactions in a learning environment and develop strategies for  high quality educative interactions;
-6. Design cognitive and social activities to meet learning outcomes.
+6. Design cognitive and social 'learning' activities to meet learning outcomes.
 7. apply multi-modal communication and collaboration tools effectively to support learning in a higher education context.
 8. apply information and media literacies to research, produce, analyse and present information online.

+'''should we add learning to #6?
+It sounds a bit strage to design social activities - perhaps use communicative activities, or social classroom activities?'''

 ### Student Evaluation